-- 29. The protection provided under this Part shall- - Scope of this Part.
+Scope of this Part.
+29. The protection provided under this Part shall

-- (a) apply only to new industrial designs; - (b) not apply to an industrial design which consists of any scandalous design or is contrary to morality or public order or public interest or which, in the opinion of the Director-General or of any Court to which such matter has been referred to is likely to offend the religious or racial susceptibilities of any community. - 30.
-For the purposes of this Part any composition of lines or colours or any three dimensional form, whether or not associated with lines or colours, that gives a special appearance to a product of industry or handicraft and is capable of serving as a pattern for a product of industry or handicraft shall be deemed to be an industrial design:
+(a) apply only to new industrial designs,

-Definition of industrial design.
+(b) not apply to an industrial design which consists of any scandalous design or is contrary to morality or public order or public interest or which, in the opinion of the Director-General of any Court to which such matter has been referred to is likely to offend the religious or racial susceptibilities of any community.

-Provided that anything in an industrial design which serves solely to obtain a technical result shall not be protected under this Part.
+Definition of 30.For the purposes of this Part any composition of lines of colours of any three dimensional form whether of not associated with lines or colours that gives a special appearance to a product of industry or handicraft and is capable of serving as a patter for a product of industry of handicraft shall be deemed to he an industrial design: Provided that anything man industrial design which serves solely to obtain a technical result shall not be protected under this Part.